austinorth/plaintext-recipes/README.md

 # plaintext-recipes
-A website serving plain text, but umami recipes >:)
+A website for recipes written in Markdown, rendered in a plaintext-like format for easy reading! :)